CalCOFI/rCRUX/README.md

 ```

 **Note:** When using default parameters only 1047 hits are returned from NCBI's primer blast (as of 9-25-22).
-Returns hit sizes and contents are variable depending on parameters and database updates
+Returns hit sizes and contents are variable depending on parameters, random blast sampling, and database updates.

 Two output .csv files are automatically created at this path based on the arguments passed to get_seeds_remote.
-One includes taxonomy the other does not.
+One includes all unfiltered output the other is filtered based on user defined parameters and includes taxonomy.

 A unique taxonomic rank summary file is also generated (e.g. the number of unique phyla, class, etc in the blast hits).
 If a taxonomic rank category contains NA's, they will be counted as a single unique rank, inflating the true count.

-Sequence availability in NCBI for a given taxid is a limiting factor.
+Sequence availability in NCBI for a given taxid is a limiting factor, as are degenerate bases and API memory allocation.

 [Modifying defaults can increase the number of returns by orders of magnitude.](#Search-options)